cheesuscrisp/cheeble/README.md

 # Guides:
 [Unblock Websites](unblockwebsites.md)
+[Torrenting](https://www.reddit.com/r/piracy/wiki/megathread/tools#wiki_.25BA_torrent_clients) - DONT USE UTORRENT OR BITTORENT PLEASE.
+Use any other recommended torrent client.
+I use qBittorent.

 # Wikis and Indexes:
 A lot of inspiration was drawn from here, so check them out: